CASRAI-CRedIT/CRediT/README.md

 ### Actual Response to Below Research Contribution Summary

 Find in Directory - End Point Output
+Or try our web-based version at https://casrai.org/credit for individual processing without having to use our API.

 ## How to Use
-Each directory contains complete code samples for a specific programming language: Curl, Python, PHP, and Java.
+Each file in main contains complete code samples for a specific programming language: Curl, Python, PHP, and Java.
 Follow the instructions in each file to run the examples.

 Curl (Command Line)
 ```bash